Home » About Us » Annual Report

 Monitor board-approved recommendations from the district Safety and Security Task Force.

-- The district maintained its School Information and Resource Officer (SIRO) and Special Patrol Officer (SPO) program, which includes three SIROs and four SPOs so that each school campus has at least one assigned officer.
-Of the seven officers working with the district, the district’s SIROs are active duty Town of Manlius police officers assigned to serve the school district, and the four special patrol officers are peace officers hired by the town to serve the district.
+• The district maintained its School Information Resource Officer (SIRO) and Special Patrol Officer (SPO) program, which includes three SIROs and four SPOs so that each school campus has at least one assigned officer.
+Of the seven officers working with the district, the district’s SIROs are active duty Town of Manlius police officers assigned to serve the school district, and the four special patrol officers are retired law enforcement professionals hired by the town to serve as peace officers for the district.

 Service Learning and Community Partnerships